nicenemo/franken-planck/README.md

 Franken-Planck is my evolving 14 layer custom keymap for a 47 key Rev 6.
 Planck Keyboard.
 Ideas from others were assimilated in Borg like fashion.
 Resistance is futile, I am a Cyclon |)

-The Francken-Planck Layout firmwate was created with the online [QMK Configurator](https://config.qmk.fm).
+The Francken-Planck Layout firmware was created with the online [QMK Configurator](https://config.qmk.fm).
 It is just a JSON file that can be turned into C code and baked into firmware.
 Either using QMK's online tooling or locally  with the [QMK CLI tools](https://docs.qmk.fm/#/cli).

 My workflow is as follows: